mrcotter/mrcotter_dotfiles/README.md

 ./install.sh
 ```

 The script will do all the jobs, including install the [patched fonts](https://github.com/powerline/fonts).
-After that, you just need to select one of these fonts in the terminal preferences.
-Personally, I use the font `Monaco for Powerline`.
+After that, you just need to select one of these fonts in the iTerm2/terminal preferences.
+Personally, I use the font `Droid Sans Mono for Powerline`.

 ## Setting up OS X defaults